kingkururu/quoridor_3D_2P/README.md

 <img width="1362" alt="Image" src="https://github.com/user-attachments/assets/946d1da7-77c0-4e1d-a79e-bdbab224b09c" />

+Music is by https://pixabay.com/music/video-games-game-176807/ and sprites and backgrounds are drawn by @kingkururu (me)

 ## How to Compile and Run
 To compile and run, download the zip file from release. locate program through terminal via